ilpork/Vahti/doc/AlertTutorial.md

 ```

 ## Example configuration 2
-If you don't have RuuviTag or other Bluetooth LE device, but some other source providing data (see [Add other data sources](AddOtherDataSources.md)), the configuration file is shorter.
+If you don't have RuuviTag, DHT22 or other device supported by Vahti.Collector, but some other source providing data (see [Add other data sources](AddOtherDataSources.md)), the configuration file is shorter.
 This example assumes that you have configured a sensor device with name `dhtGarage` to publish temperature data.

 ```
 {